 Industry groups agreed to the tax during health-care negotiations, said Senator John Kerry, a Massachusetts Democrat.

 “We worked out a compromise with them, and people signed onto the compromise,” said Kerry, whose state is home to Boston Scientific Corp.
-(BSX)
+(BSX:US)

 Senator Scott Brown, a Massachusetts Republican, supports repeal, as does Elizabeth Warren, a Democrat who is challenging Brown.